Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Chrome

-Private Internet Access (PIA) is a surprisingly excellent choice for Canada, and it’s much more affordable than NordVPN and ExpressVPN.
+Private Internet Access (PIA) is a surprisingly excellent choice for Canada, and it’s even more affordable than NordVPN and ExpressVPN.

-For only $2.03/mo over 39 months, you’ll be able to access the largest no-logs VPN server network in Canada.
+For only $1.98/mo over 40 months, you’ll be able to access the largest no-logs VPN server network in Canada.

-PIA is most suitable for people in Canada that want to hide their internet activity, unblock foreign geo-restricted content, or stay secure on public WiFi.
+PIA is most suitable for people in Canada that want to hide their internet activity, stay secure on public WiFi, or unblock American geo-restricted content.

-We definitely don’t recommend the VPN for watching Canadian content abroad, though, since it doesn’t work with the majority of Canadian streaming services.
+We definitely don’t recommend it for watching Canadian content abroad, though, since it doesn’t work with the majority of Canadian streaming services.

 Largest Server Network in Canada

 PIA VPN counts 3,000 servers across Montreal, Toronto, and Vancouver.
-No other VPN has these many servers in Canada.
+No other VPN has this many servers in Canada.

-There is a separate server for the Ontario region broadly, but Montreal and Vancouver covers Quebec and British Columbia provinces.
+There is a separate server for the Ontario region broadly, but Montreal and Vancouver cover Quebec and British Columbia provinces.

 PIA’s Canada VPN server list on mobile.

-With such an extensive server park, we’ve never had any server congestion issues, and our average download speed dropped by only 6% connecting to Canada from overseas.
+With such an extensive server park, we’ve never had any server congestion issues, with an average download speed loss of only 6% connecting into Canada from abroad.

-Speeds were generally slightly slower than worse than NordVPN and ExpressVPN, but still better than most other VPNs on the market.
+While speeds were slightly slower than NordVPN and ExpressVPN, they were still better than most other VPNs we tested.

 We used PIA VPN to bypass NHL blackouts on our laptop.

-That being said, this comes at the cost of limited streaming capabilities.
-If accessing region-locked Canadian streaming services is your main priority, NordVPN and ExpressVPN are by far the better choices.
+But if accessing Canadian content from abroad is a priority, then NordVPN and ExpressVPN are by far the better choices.

 Completely free to use with no payment info needed